Updated on October 1, 2022

-The Vivo X70 and Vivo X70 Pro+, the company’s latest flagship, is the world’s first smartphone to feature optical image stabilization (OIS) on all four of its rear cameras.
+The Vivo X70 and Vivo X70 Pro+, the company’s latest flagship, is the world’s first smartphone to feature optical image stabilization (OIS) on all four of their rear cameras.

 As with the previous model, these all feature Zeiss optics and Zeiss T* lens coating, but the main camera benefits from an SLR-grade high-transmittance glass lens that minimizes chromatic aberration.